r-lyeh-archived/statvs/README.md

 My name is r-lyeh and I code videogames :neckbeard:

 This repo is meant to be a semi-conclusive list of projects in which the author is / has participated in.

 A few notes:

 - Many of my libraries have been used in _commercial games_.
+They are, or should be, battle-tested.
 - Most of my libraries are _cross-platform_, have _no external dependencies_ and are _header-only_ wherever possible.
 - All my libraries are _BOOST licensed_ (~MIT equivalent with no attribution required in binary distributions).
 - I follow this convention: `.hpp/.cpp` for libraries, `.cc` for samples, `.cxx` for tests.